 Katherine Cushing is an associate professor of environmental studies and associate director of CommUniverCity San Jose.
 She holds a doctoral degree in civil and environmental engineering from Stanford University.
 Her primary areas of expertise are water resources management and sustainability in higher education.
 CommUniverCity brings together underserved communities, SJSU and the city of San Jose to develop great neighborhoods.

 Frances Edwards is a professor of political science and director of the Master of Public Administration program.
 She is deputy director of Mineta Transportation Institute’s National Transportation Safety and Security Center.
 She holds a doctoral degree in public administration from New York University.
 She is a certified emergency manager with over 20 years of experience in California.
 Her research focuses on issues related to seismic safety, emergency management, homeland security, continuity of operations for government and businesses, and global supply chain security.

-Craig Hobbs is an assistant professor and program coordinator of the Digital Media Arts program.
+Craig Hobbs is an associate professor and program coordinator of the Digital Media Arts program.
 He holds a master’s of fine art from the Digital Arts and New Media program at the University of California, Santa Cruz.
 His areas of expertise include computer games, human-computer interaction, digital media art and multidisciplinary collaboration.